Skip to content

 1 / 1

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
-Also, the company commits to respecting human rights but does not reference the UN Declaration of human rights.
+The company also commits to respect human rights in its own reporting.
+However, the commitment does not refer to the UN Declaration of human rights or the UN Guiding Principles on Business and Human Rights.

 • P